webplatform/docs-wpd/Infrastructure/procedures/Create_new_database_credentials_configure_a_web_application_to_use_it/index.md

 ** the other VMs with the role db (the ones that doesn’t have "masterdb" in their name) should catch up automatically with the replication
 * Change the database details you just created in the pillar file.
 If the command was run from production, the file to change would be '''/srv/private/pillars/accounts/production.sls'''

-* Make the configuration file to be applied on top of the web app configuration
+* Make the configuration file to be applied on top of the web app configuration.

   wpd-deploy blog

+It should look like in this image, with all "green", but of course with the mention of "blog" instead of "app".

 [[File:Running_wpd-deploy.png]]